Marius Lindvik: Career

 He won the silver medal in the normal hill at the 2016 Winter Youth Olympics.
 He competed at the Junior World Championships in 2016, 2017 and 2018 with a team bronze (2018), a team silver (2016), a mixed team gold (2018) as well as the individual gold (2018).

 He made his Continental Cup debut on the summer circuit in September 2015 in Oslo, recording his first podium in December 2017 in Vancouver and his first victory in January 2018 in Titisee-Neustadt.
 He won the winter circuit of the 2017–18 FIS Ski Jumping Continental Cup.

 He made his FIS Ski Jumping World Cup debut in December 2015 in Lysgårdsbakken, recording a 32nd place, but did not have another outing before January 2018 in Zakopane where he also collected his first World Cup points with an 8th place, as well as a third place in the team competition.

-He won a gold medal in the large hill competition at the 2022 Winter Olympics.
+He won a gold medal in the Ski jumping at the 2022 Winter Olympics – Men's large hill individual competition.

 He represents the sports club Rælingen SK.
 He hails from Frogner i Sørum.

+He lost his silver medal in the FIS Nordic World Ski Championships 2025 in Trondheim due to manipulation of his ski jump suit.
+The incident created an international scandal in the press.